RichardLitt/58-liters/README.md

 Look at the `richlitt-2015-04` example for all of these.

+2. Add all of your images into `statci/img/$title`.
+Make sure they are named sensibly.
+3. From project root, run: `sh utils/create_items.sh $title`.
-2. Edit `data/bags.json` to make sure the array makes sense.
+4. Edit `data/bags.json` to make sure the array makes sense.
+5. Edit `content/bags/*.md` file to make the Format work.
+6. Test by running `hugo serve -vw`.
+Go to `localhost:1313`.
+7. Make a pull request! \o/

 ## Thanks